-Folliculitis can spread to other parts of the body.
-Scratching at the bumps then touching another part of the body, or using a towel or razor that’s touched an affected area, this can transfer the bacteria that can cause folliculitis.
+If you scratch at the bumps then touch another part of your body, or use a towel or razor that has touched an affected area, this can transfer the bacteria that can cause folliculitis.
 Itching can spread folliculitis to nearby follicles.

 Herpes simplex virus, the virus that causes cold sores, can cause folliculitis.
 This is an uncommon form of folliculitis.
-The bumps will be in close proximity to a cold sore and can be spread by shaving.
+The bumps will appear close to a cold sore and can be spread by shaving.

 - certain seizure medications

 Acne vs. folliculitis

 Folliculitis is usually the direct result of hair follicle infection.
 Acne vulgaris can happen due to multiple causes, including overactive sebaceous (oil) glands, bacteria, or dead skin cells clogging pores.